anjali-yashmitha/rock-mine-prediction-logistic-regression/README.md

 - Feature engineering to improve accuracy
 - Implement cross-validation for more robust evaluation

-## ⚖️ License

-This project is open-source and available under the MIT License.

 ---

 _Note: This project is for educational purposes only and demonstrates the application of machine learning in underwater object classification._